ZenukD/onlineStore/README.md

 #  Web store

-This E-commerce project built on Spring Boot and React.<br>
+This project built on Spring Boot and React.<br>

 ## Used Technologies:
 ## Back-end